BBVA/qed/rtd_docs/source/internals/internal_working.rst

 To further protect a QED deployment against such tampering, we recommend salting the QED events with a secret (which QED does not know) verifiable by the event stakeholders and recommends implementing a monitoring agent that check the snapshot store searching for duplicate QED versions.

-Another recommendation is to make QED clusters to block any arbitrary nonauthenticated joins, replications or from-disk recoveries.
+Another recommendation is to make QED clusters to block any arbitrary non-authenticated joins, replications or from-disk recoveries.

 Last, the teams or companies in charge of the QED log, agents and snapshot store should be different to avoid collusion.

 QED agents
 ++++++++++

-The agent's mission is to check the QED activities to identify anomalous behaviours and also publish the snapshots into the store.
+The agent's mission is to check the QED activities to identify anomalous behaviors and also publish the snapshots into the store.

 They can be tampered as any other application, making them publish altered snapshots or to omit any functionality.
 But the QED proofs verification process will detect modifications regarding the events being checked as long as the event source or QED log are untampered.